PrakashSelvarajGit/Javascript-redis-example/README.md

-This is a simple code(from a Javascript Beginner!) to connect Redis using ioredis library using Javascript.
-Developed on Mac.
+This is a simple code(from a Javascript Beginner!) to connect/run commands on Redis using ioredis library on Javascript.
+MacOS was used.

 1. Install node.js(https://nodejs.org/en/download).
 2. Install ioredis library: